 1.4 Summary of Report

-Over the next few pages, I’ll go throughsummarise the literature read to date, picking out any data that could be used as parameters, go through the current state of several relevant software and how they can be adjusted to this project.
+Over the next few pages, I’ll summarise the literature read to date, picking out any data that could be used as parameters, go through the current state of several relevant software and how they can be adjusted to this project.
 Next, we’ll discuss in detail the aims and objectives, what will not be covered and why, and any experiments or tests that will be carrying out at the end of the project.
 Finally, I end on a conclusion on what’s been found so far, my achievements to date and a project plan to take through semester 2.

 2 Literature Review